 Once we have a pairing function $\langle -, - \rangle$ and its inverse $\textsf{split}$ we can use them to encode all sorts of other data.

-as natural numbers.
-To encode we define a function $\phi_\ast : \mathbb{N}^\ast \to \mathbb{N}$ by induction:
+To encode such a list as a number we define a function $\phi_\ast : \mathbb{N}^\ast \to \mathbb{N}$ by induction:

 \[\begin{aligned} \phi_\ast([]) &= 0 \\ \phi_\ast(n:ns) &= 1 + \langle n, \phi_\ast(ns) \rangle \end{aligned}\]